zemation/cloud-master-io-library/cloud-services/google-cloud-platform/gcp-certifications/associate-cloud-engineer/section-2/google-associate-cloud-engineerr-2-4.md

 5. Verify DNS configuration: Once you have configured DNS, you should verify that it is working correctly.
 You can use tools such as nslookup or dig to query the DNS records and check that they are resolving correctly.

 By following these steps, you can configure DNS in Google Cloud Platform and ensure that your applications and services are accessible using domain names.

+Here are some best practices for using Google Cloud DNS:

+- Use a separate zone for each domain: It is a best practice to use a separate zone for each domain to help with managing the DNS records and to avoid mistakes.
+- Use DNSSEC: DNS Security Extensions (DNSSEC) provides an added layer of security to your DNS zones.
+It helps prevent DNS cache poisoning and other attacks on DNS servers.
+- Use Cloud Load Balancing with Cloud DNS: You can use Cloud Load Balancing with Cloud DNS to distribute traffic across multiple instances across regions and across zones.
+This will provide high availability and scalability for your applications.
+- Use CNAME records instead of IP addresses: It is best to use CNAME records instead of IP addresses in your DNS records.
+This will make it easier to update the DNS records if you need to change the IP addresses of your resources.
+- Use TTLs wisely: The Time to Live (TTL) setting determines how long a DNS resolver should cache the DNS record before checking again.
+It is important to set the TTLs carefully to avoid issues with caching and to balance the frequency of DNS lookups against the load on your DNS servers.
+- Monitor your DNS zones: It is important to monitor your DNS zones to ensure they are working correctly and to detect any issues as quickly as possible.
+You can use Cloud Monitoring to monitor your DNS zones and set up alerts for any issues.
+- Use DNS zone import/export: You can use DNS zone import/export to move DNS zones between projects and to backup your DNS zones.
+This will help you to recover quickly in case of any issues with your DNS zones.